Qusta ibn Luqa: Translations

 Qusta ibn Luqa produced, personally revised, or supervised the translations of a number of works.
-These include works by Diophantos, Theodosius of Bithynia's Sphaerica, On Days and Nights, and On the places of habitation, Autolycus's On the moving sphere and On Risings and Settings, Hypsicles's On Ascensions, works by Aristarchus, Theophrastus’s Meteora, Galen’s catalogue of his books, Hero of Alexandria's Mechanics, and works by John Philoponus.
+These include works by Diophantus, Theodosius of Bithynia's Spherics, On Days and Nights, and On the places of habitation, Autolycus's On the moving sphere and On Risings and Settings, Hypsicles's On Ascensions, works by Aristarchus, Theophrastus’s Meteora, Galen’s catalogue of his books, Hero of Alexandria's Mechanics, and works by John Philoponus.

 He wrote commentaries on Euclid and a treatise on the armillary sphere.
 He was a prominent figure in the Graeco-Arabic translation movement that reached its peak in the 9th century.
 At the request of wealthy and influential commissioners, Qusta translated works on astronomy, mathematics, mechanics and natural science from Greek into Arabic.

 Original works

 More than 60 treatises are attributed to Qusta.
 He wrote mainly on medical subjects, but also on mathematics and astronomy.
 Only a small number of his works have been published.
 The extant editions of medical works show that he was thoroughly acquainted with Hippocratic-Galenic humoral medicine—the theoretical system that constituted the basis of formal medicine in Islam.

 Qusta's works, many listed in the Fihrist of Ibn al-Nadim, dealt with contemporary science, medicine, astronomy and philosophy.
 A Latin translation of his work De Differentia Spiritus et Animae was one of the few works not attributed to Aristotle that was included in a list of ‘books to be read by the Masters of the Faculty of Arts, at Paris in 1254, as part of their study of Natural Philosophy.
 The work was translated by John of Seville (fl.
 1140).
 He wrote a treatise on Nabidh.
 His Medical Regime for the Pilgrims to Mecca: The Risālā Fī Tadbīr Safar Al-ḥa is available in translation.